bharathkbk12/Personal-AI-Chatbot-using-Generative-AI/README.md

 Beautiful UI: Responsive, clean chat interface based on HTML, CSS, and JS

-Custom bot avatar: Use any image for your AI agent

 Live typing indicator: See when the bot is thinking

 Clear chat history: With one click